 How to Throw a Spectacular Street Party

-Looking to mark the Queen’s Platinum Jubilee with festivities of your own?
-Here’s how to throw a street party, Liberty-style.
+Looking to mark King Charles III's Coronation with festivities of your own?
+Here’s how to throw a street party, Liberty-style

-Perfect your Victoria Sponge recipe, pull out (or craft your own) bunting, because the Queen’s momentous Platinum Jubilee (5 June 2022) is just around the corner and we have all the street party ideas you need to celebrate the first British monarch in history to reach 70 years on the throne.
-Flag waving, delicious food, drink and plenty of music are basic requirements, but how do you organise the best party on the street?
-From laying a spectacular table to DIY-ing your very own bunting, find all the best street party ideas and how-to's below.
+Perfect your Victoria Sponge recipe, pull out (or craft your own) bunting, because King Charles III's Coronation (6th May) is just around the corner and we have all the street party ideas you need to celebrate this momentous moment.
+Flag waving, delicious food, splendid drinks and plenty of music are basic requirements, but how do you organise the best party on the street?
+From laying a spectacular table to crafting your own bunting, find all the best street party ideas below.

 1. Deck Out on Decorations and Rally the Troops

 Once you’ve got the administrative bit out the way (e.g. submitting your application form and getting your local council’s approval) the fun can really begin.
-Party decorations set the tone for any celebration and a Jubilee street party isn’t complete without metres of bunting strung up from house to house.
-Look to brands like Coco & Wolf and Cambridge Imprint for pre-made versions, or unleash your inner crafter and create your own; Liberty Fabric’s Windsor Ribbon design feels particularly apt.
+Party decorations set the tone for any celebration and a coronation street party isn’t complete without metres of bunting strung up from house to house.
+If you're looking unleash your inner crafter and create your own; Liberty's Windsor Ribbon Organic Tana Lawn™ Cotton, £29.95 and Musical March Organic Tana Lawn™ Cotton Roll, £29.95 feel particularly apt.

 A party isn’t a party without guests, so be sure to invite everyone on your street.
 The digitally-inclined will favour setting up a Whatsapp group to keep everyone in the loop, or put a #LibertyCraftClub spin on the task by crafting handwritten invites to pop through their letterboxes.
 Simple yet effective, Liberty’s Memo Pads make the perfect invitation paper.